-How long did it take you to go from idea stage to live stage?
+How long did it take you to go from the idea stage to the live stage?
 Was it a difficult journey?

 The whole process was around one year.
 Once I decided to execute the plan it took 4 months to set everything up and be online with the business.

 All it takes is to start the ignition.
 It can be slow and frustrating in the beginning but as you progress it takes a faster pace.

 Was building up a customer base easy or challenging for you?